"Writing makes me feel more relevant as a human being- to connect my one drop of contribution to the entire ocean of humanity in the world..."

-The writing process… where do I begin?
+The writing process for me in general… where do I begin?
 Well, I suppose it makes the most sense to literally start at ‘the beginning’ of how I came to type the mere first page of my romantic suspense novel, ‘The Catalyst’.

 Like the female lead in the novel, I too had to initially cope with becoming a ‘bored housewife’ immediately into my marriage- as I also had to relocate to a foreign land and grapple with solitude, like Kaitlin Maverick.
 Despite the beauty of Stavanger, Norway, the slower tempo of life (in comparison to my native NYC) was difficult for me to adapt to- especially as, I later realized, I’d always idealized a marriage or live-in relationship to be full of more ‘romantic adventures’ than domestic docility.